Humanity-s-Last-Code-Exam/HLCE/README.md

 ## 🛠️Dataset Usage

-- You can peruse and download our dataset via this link: https://huggingface.co/HumanLastCodeExam
+- You can download dataset via this link: https://huggingface.co/HumanLastCodeExam

 ## 🔮Dataset Evaluation